mohamedrias/GoLangCourse/4. HelloWorld/helloworld.md

 Packages are required to refer libraries within a package.

+`import` statement is used to import the dependency libraries required for the our program.

 In this example, we will refer to "fmt" library.

 You can also create an alias for the "fmt" library as well using